Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 Agustus 2025 00.30.26 UTC
+- WIB: Jumat, 1 Agustus 2025 01.44.55 UTC
-- WITA: Jumat, 1 Agustus 2025 01.30.26 UTC
+- WITA: Jumat, 1 Agustus 2025 02.44.55 UTC
-- WIT: Jumat, 1 Agustus 2025 02.30.26 UTC
+- WIT: Jumat, 1 Agustus 2025 03.44.55 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"The only place you find success before work is in the dictionary."

-Kategori: success
+Kategori: motivational